epolonsky/Thesis/code.md

 # Bioinformatics Workflow

-This file shows the computational workflow used to process sequencing data, generate a consensus genome assembly, assess assembly quality, and annotate the genome using MAKER.
+This file shows the computational workflow used to process illumina short read sequencing data, generate a consensus genome assembly, assess assembly quality, and annotate the genome using MAKER.

 ---